Permafrost/Tundra/README.md

   cloning the repository).
 * The dependent packages listed above are installed and enabled on your Integration Server.
+* You have identified what version of [Tundra] you'd like to install by referring to the available [releases].

 From your Integration Server installation: